yitangsun/MR_all_COVID_19/README.md

 ## Introduction

-Documentation of the MR analysis to prioritize risk factors for severe COVID-19 using TwoSampleMR by Yitang Sun and Kaixiong Ye.
+This directory contains supplementary code for our MR analysis to prioritize risk factors for severe COVID-19 using the TwoSampleMR R package by Yitang Sun and Kaixiong Ye.

 Any of the most recent COVID-19 GWAS can be used in the code to apply exhaustive MR analyses.